Remote’s guide to employing in

 Termination process

 Employers in Argentina must provide written notice to terminate an employee.
-Reasons for termination may include employee conduct, economic factors, or inability to perform the work required.
+Reasons for termination may include employee conduct, or inability to perform the work required.
 The employer may not modify the reason for termination after the fact, so it is important to provide accurate information throughout the termination process.

 Terminations in Argentina can be complicated.
 Different situations and justifications for termination can have significant effects on factors such as severance pay.